 Find out where your CBE friends are and what they're up to.

-The Gender Institute, in cooperation with the Erie County Commission on the Status of Women, will host an all-day symposium on North Campus in mid-February 2018 titled “Reproductive Justice: Theory & Practice.”
+The Gender Institute, in cooperation with the Erie County Commission on the Status of Women, will host an all-day symposium on North Campus titled “Reproductive Justice: Theory & Practice.”
+Dr. Jamila Perritt, MD MPH FACOG, and Dr. Elena Gutiérrez PhD are the keynote speakers.
 The term “Reproductive Justice” emerged over a decade ago to expand the aims of the pro-choice movement to include a larger spectrum of concerns that highlight racial and economic inequalities such as food insecurity and unemployment, access to affordable daycare, affordable health care and physical, mental and spiritual well-being.
 The aim of the symposium will be to discuss how national conversations revolving around reproductive justice impact local communities and vice versa.

 The Gender Institute welcomes